mayur1711/certificate-renewal-dashboard-webpart/README.md

 ## Summary

-This web part was designed to provide a dashboard view of the SSL certificates expiring in the current year.
+This web part was designed using SharepPoint Framework (SPFX) + React JS.
+It provides a dashboard view of the SSL certificates expiring in the current year.
 The dashboard has two components -

 - **Bar Chart** - displays the count of certificates expiring vs month